Catching the Past "Water Ices"

 Take four good mellow pears: rasp them, then mix it with the juice of four lemons, half a pint of clarified sugar, and a quarter of a pint of water; strain it through a sieve for use.

-But what is clarified sugar?
+Hang on, what is clarified Sugar?

-How to make Clarified sugar:
+How to make Clarified Sugar (authentically):

 This is where the warning comes it, don't let it boil over into the fire or it could set your house on fire...